 Identify and Assess Sensitive Resources

-Livestock, especially when concentrated in a particular area for extended periods, can trample riparian areas, compact soils, and contribute to erosion and sedimentation in nearby water bodies.
-This degradation can impair water quality, reduce aquatic habitat, and harm native fish and amphibian populations ().
+Livestock, especially when concentrated in a particular area for extended periods, can impact sensitive resources, which can include riparian areas, wetlands, surface waters, sensitive plant communities, wildlife habitat, cultural/historical resources, and highly erodible soils (CITATION).
+Livestock may trample riparian areas, compact soils, and contribute to erosion and sedimentation in nearby water bodies, as well as introduce excess nutrients and pathogens.
+This degradation can impair water quality, reduce aquatic habitat, and harm native fish and amphibian populations (George et al. 2011).
 Habitats may also be disturbed through the alteration of vegetation structure and abundance, associated noise, and physical presence of livestock and managers.
-Some ground-nesting birds, small mammals, and native pollinators may be particularly vulnerable if livestock disturb nests or reduce the diversity and cover of plants that provide food and shelter ().
-Moreover, grazing plans should consider culturally sensitive resources and incorporate site-specific planning to avoid damaging areas of archaeological, spiritual, or historical importance to indigenous communities and communities with ancestral ties to the land ().
+Some ground-nesting birds, small mammals, and native pollinators may be particularly vulnerable if livestock disturb nests or reduce the diversity and cover of plants that provide food and shelter (National Research Council 2002).
+Moreover, grazing plans should consider culturally sensitive resources and incorporate site-specific planning to avoid damaging areas of archaeological, spiritual, or historical importance to indigenous communities and communities with ancestral ties to the land (Donahue 1999).

 Desirable vegetation, particularly native perennial grasses and forbs, can suffer if grazing intensity, timing, or frequency is not aligned with ecological needs and requirements for recovery.
-Overgrazing (i.e., livestock are present for extended periods of time and repeatedly defoliate plants or return to preferred areas, thereby reducing vegetative cover or resulting in an undesirable change in the species of vegetation, and inadequate recovery time is provided for plants, soils, and other resources impacted by grazing; see Jardine and Anderson, 1919) can shift plant communities toward dominance by invasive or unpalatable species, diminishing ecosystem function and forage quality ().
+Overgrazing—defined as prolonged livestock presence that results in repeated defoliation of plants or frequent return to preferred areas, leading to reduced vegetative cover, shifts in plant species composition, and insufficient recovery time for plants, soils, and other resources (see Jardine and Anderson 1919)—can cause plant communities to transition toward dominance by invasive or unpalatable species, thereby reducing ecosystem function and forage quality (Bartolome et al. 2014).
 Properly managed grazing can be a tool to support and promote native plant recovery, enhance biodiversity, and maintain ecosystem balance.
-Achieving such outcomes requires careful monitoring and adaptive management strategies ().
+Achieving such outcomes requires careful monitoring and adaptive management strategies (Launchbaugh and Walker 2006).

 Consider Infrastructure

 Describing and addressing the current state of existing infrastructure ensures that prescribed grazing objectives—such as improving forage utilization, enhancing native plant communities, and protecting sensitive ecological areas—are achievable and sustainable over time.
-It also facilitates adaptive management, allowing landowners to prioritize upgrades or repairs that support both ecological goals and livestock productivity.
-Therefore, it is essential to evaluate and document the condition of existing infrastructure within the area to be grazed, especially if additional infrastructure is needed to facilitate the grazing plan and achievement of desired outcomes.

 Infrastructure may include roads, established trails, watering points, water tanks, wells, and permanent fencing, all of which may serve as the backbone of an effective grazing management plan.
 The placement and condition of infrastructure components directly influence livestock distribution, forage use, animal health, and environmental outcomes (Teague et al. 2013).

-Water points, for instance, are critical in influencing livestock movement and concentration patterns.
-Poorly placed or malfunctioning water systems can lead to overgrazing near water sources and underutilization of forage in more remote areas (Gerrish 2004).
-Ensuring that water infrastructure is operational, evenly distributed, and accessible helps achieve more uniform grazing pressure—often a goal of prescribed grazing (NRCS 2023).
+This step also facilitates adaptive management, allowing landowners to prioritize upgrades or repairs that support both ecological goals and livestock productivity.
+Therefore, it is essential to evaluate and document the condition of existing infrastructure within the area to be grazed, especially if additional infrastructure is needed to facilitate the grazing plan and achievement of desired outcomes.

 Well-designed and maintained roads and access routes are vital for transporting equipment and livestock, checking on livestock (e.g., herd health checks), and managing livestock placement and grazing schedules.
 Deteriorated or eroded roads can hinder management efforts and increase the risk of environmental damage, such as sediment delivery into nearby waterways.
-Additionally, roads in disrepair may limit emergency access or delay movement of livestock, reducing the ability of grazing managers to identify and respond to changes and needs to achieve goals of the grazing plan ().
+Additionally, roads in disrepair may limit emergency access or delay movement of livestock, reducing the ability of grazing managers to identify and respond to changes and needs to achieve goals of the grazing plan (Clary and Leininger 2000).